inivekin/abosa/abosa.typ

 The cables jumbled humanly,
-like veins turned metal an unskinned, wi tendrils o a networked tree which rustle in an unfelt wind, resembles one I deserted, wi lantern held in hauns that seem catatonically converted as conduit fae lantern streams.
+like veins turned metal an unskinned, wi tendrils o a networked tree which rustle in an unfelt wind.
+It resembles one deserted,
+wi lantern held in hauns that seem catatonically converted as conduit fae lantern streams.